chatwoot/docs/docs/contributing-guide.md

 ---
-title: "Contributing Guide"
+title: "Contributor Guide"
 sidebar_label: "Introduction"
 help_discord: "https://discord.gg/fBMuQ7FcG6"
 help_github_discussion: "https://github.com/chatwoot/chatwoot/discussions/categories/contributors"
 ---

-This guide will help you get started with Chatwoot!
-Thank you for taking an interest in contributing to Chatwoot.
-Before submitting your contribution, please make sure to take a moment and read through the following guidelines:
+Thank you for your interest in contributing to Chatwoot.
+Please take a moment to read through our guidelines before you contribute.

-### Getting Started
+### Get started

-- Before starting your work, ensure an [issue](https://github.com/chatwoot/chatwoot/issues) exist for it.
-If not feel free to create one.
-You can also take a look into the issues tagged [Good first issues](https://github.com/chatwoot/chatwoot/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22).
+1. If you've noticed something that needs to be updated, go through our existing [issues](https://github.com/chatwoot/chatwoot/issues) before you create an issue to help avoid duplicate issues.
+Also, look for [good first issues](https://github.com/chatwoot/chatwoot/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22) that can help you get started on easier issues.
-- Add a comment on the issue and wait for the issue to be assigned before you start working on it.
-  - This helps to avoid multiple people working on similar issues.
+2. Add a comment to the issue and wait for the issue to be assigned before you can start working on it.
+This helps avoid multiple people working on similar issues.
-- If the solution is complex, propose the solution on the issue and wait for one of the core contributors to approve before going into the implementation.
-  - This helps in shorter turn around times in merging PRs
+3. For complex solutions, propose the solution on the issue and wait for one of the core contributors to approve it before it can be implemented.
+This helps in shorter turnaround time in merging pull requests (PRs).
-- For new feature requests, Provide a convincing reason to add this feature.
-Real-life business use-cases will be super helpful.
-- Feel free to join our [discord community](https://discord.gg/cJXdrwS), if you need further discussions with the core team.

-### Pull Request Guidelines

-- Please make sure that you have read the [issue triage guidelines](/docs/handbook/engineering/issue-triage) before you make a contribution.
-- We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
-The base branch is `develop`
+4. Raise your PRs against the base branch `develop`.
+We use the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
-- Please raise your PRs against `develop` branch
-- It's okay and encouraged to have multiple small commits as you work on the PR - we will squash the commits before merging.
+Multiple smaller commits are encouraged as you work on a PR as they will be squashed before merging.

-- For other guidelines, please refer to [PR Guidelines](/docs/handbook/engineering/pr-guidelines)
-- Ensure that all the text copies that you add into the product are i18n translatable.
-You are only required to add the `English` version of the strings.
-We pull in the other language translations from our contributors on crowdin.
-Ref [Translation guidelines](https://www.chatwoot.com/docs/contributing-guide/translation-guidelines) to learn more.
+Microcopy added to the product must be i18n-translatable.
+Only add the `English` version of the strings.
+We pull in the other language translations from our contributors on Crowdin.
+To learn more, see [Translation guidelines](https://www.chatwoot.com/docs/contributing-guide/translation-guidelines).

-### Developing a new feature:

-- Please create the branch in the format `feature/<issue-id>-<issue-name>` (eg: `feature/235-contact-panel`)
-- Add accompanying test cases.

-### Bug fixes or chores:
+### Bug fixes or chores

-- If you are resolving a particular issue, add `fix: Fixes xxxx` (#xxxx is the issue) in your PR title.
-- Provide a detailed description of the bug in the PR.
+If you're resolving an issue, name the PR title as `fix: Fixes xxxx` (#xxxx is the issue) and provide a detailed description of the bug in the PR.
+If applicable, also add appropriate test coverage.

-- Add appropriate test coverage if applicable.
+### New features

+For new feature requests, provide a convincing reason to add them; real-life business use cases will be super helpful.
+If you need to discuss further with the core team, join our [Discord community](https://discord.gg/cJXdrwS).

+Create a branch in this format: `feature/<issue-id>-<issue-name>` (for example, `feature/235-contact-panel`) and add accompanying test cases.

+For guidelines, read [Issue triage](/docs/handbook/engineering/issue-triage) and [Pull Request Guidelines](/docs/handbook/engineering/pr-guidelines).

 ### Environment Setup for local development